Citroen Berlingo review - Interior, design and technology

 Chunky exterior design matched with hard-wearing interior – though it can’t fully hide its humble commercial origins

 Keeping true to the Citroen brand, the Berlingo takes a slightly quirky approach to its styling.
 The external ‘airbump’ panels not only break up the vast metal panels along the side, but bring the added bonus of protecting the paintwork from car park dings.
-Feel models are equipped with wheel trims, while the Flair adds 16-inch alloy wheels, with 17-inch items optional.
+Feel models are equipped with wheel trims, while the Flair adds 16-inch alloy wheels and Flair XTR models coming with even larger 17-inch alloys.
 The double-decker headlights keep faithful to the current Citroen family look and colourful highlights add character to the boxy body that the Peugeot Rifter and Vauxhall Combo Life arguably lack.

 Like the outside, much of the trio’s cabins are shared with one another.
 That means there’s a large, raised dashboard which houses the gear lever (or rotary selector in automatic models), and a simple layout which prioritises ergonomics and storage space over style.
 The Berlingo gets traditional dials, unlike the Rifter, which places its dials above a small-diameter steering wheel.